About Judicial Separation

 Many separating couples obtain a separation by agreement or apply to the court for a decree of judicial separation to regulate matters between them before they apply for a divorce.
 However, a divorce cannot be applied for until they have been living separate and apart for four out of the previous 5 years.

-Can I apply for a judicial separation?
+Can I apply for a Judicial Separation?

 You can apply for a decree of judicial separation based on one or more of the following grounds: